 A big concern a lot of people have before buying a SUP is where they will store it at their house.
 To keep your board in great condition and increase its lifespan, you’ll want to minimize its exposure to the elements when not in use.

 Regardless of the type of climate where you live, it is highly recommended that you keep your stand up paddle board indoors when not in use.
 For all boards, the key is to keep your SUP in a cool dark location where it is safe and protected.
 Here are some tips for storing your paddle board.

 5. On Average, How Much Do Paddle Boards Cost?

 Often cheaper boards sacrifice quality, materials, and design to achieve their lower price.
-Be weary, the board may not last as long as one constructed with higher quality materials.
-The designs tend to be very basic, such as solid colors with few artistic elements.
+Be wary, the board may not last as long as one constructed with higher quality materials.

 High quality, great performance, artistically designed and moderately priced.
 There’s not much more you can want from a paddle board.

 This is what we like to consider the sweet spot when it comes to paddle boards.
 Most of ISLE’s SUPs fall within this price range.